ujam EDEN - EDM, House & Techno Drums

 Baby Audio Crystalline

-Crystalline by Baby Audio takes a different approach by using algorithmic reverb with built-in ducking and modulation that keeps your dry signal clear while adding dimensional space around it.
+Crystalline by Baby Audio stands out because it uses algorithmic reverb with built-in ducking and modulation.
+This keeps your original sound clear while adding depth and space around it.

-The ducking feature is what changed my entire approach to reverb.
-Instead of side-chaining or automating wet/dry mix manually, the plugin automatically reduces reverb level when your source signal is present, then swells back in during gaps.
-For dance music where clarity and space need to coexist, I’d say this solves the eternal battle between wanting lush reverb tails and maintaining a tight, punchy mix.
+The ducking feature completely changed how I use reverb.
+Instead of having to side-chain or automate the wet/dry mix myself, the plugin lowers the reverb when the main sound is playing and brings it back during pauses.
+For dance music, where you need both clarity and space, this finally solves the problem of getting lush reverb tails without losing a tight, punchy mix.

 • Reverb Algorithm Quality